devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-27/assignment.md

 Use Apache benchmark `ab(1)` (delivered via the `apache2-utils` package on Ubuntu) with options `-c` and `-n` to verify it works correctly.

+Consider thread stack size limit w.r.t. the buffer used in the worker threads for the read/write loop.

 You can reuse existing TCP code from the [src repo](https://github.com/devnull-cz/unix-linux-prog-in-c-src).

 ## GNU pth thread library